 Something a little different

 The thriving and bustling Paignton pier is a charming landmark, famed for its stunning views across Torbay.
 Here you’ll be able to enjoy traditional attractions such as dodgems and crazy golf.
-This is a good, old-fashioned kiss-me-quick style of pier.
-Colourful, noisy and fun, it’s just a tiny bit ‘tacky’ – but in a really good way.
+This is a good, old-fashioned kiss-me-quick style of pier, its colourful, noisy and fun.

 Close to Paignton is the long, sandy stretch of Goodrington Sands.
 With a Quality Coastal Award,...1 miles away